moechofe/lowresrmx/asset.dev/manual.md

         c=a+b
     end sub

-By running this program, nothing will happens because procedures do not get executed automaticly.
-Instead the user must use a dedicated command for it:
+By running this program, nothing will happen because procedures do not get executed automatically.
+Instead the user MUST use a dedicated command for it:

     result=0
     call addition(120,3,result)
     print "result",result

-By adding this piece of code after the previous one and run the program, the solution of the operation 120+3 will be printed on the screen: "result 123".
+By adding this piece of code after the previous one and running the program, the solution of the operation 120+3 will be printed on the screen: "result 123".

-The advantage of calling proceduces is to be able to do it again and again.
+The advantage of calling procedures is being able to do it again and again.

     call addition(45,-78,result)
     print "result",result

 This time, it will print "result -33".

-The differences with [sub-routine](#stack-subroutine-and-return) is the [scope](#parameters-arguments-and-scopes).
+The difference with [sub-routines](#stack-sub-routine-and-return) is the [scope](#parameters-arguments-and-scopes).

 ### Parameters, arguments and scopes

-An other concept that came with procedures are the parameters and the arguments but first, users have to learn as thing about variable's scope.
+Another concept that comes with procedures are parameters and arguments, but first, users need to learn a thing about variable scope.

-By default, when declaring a variable in a program, it's scope is limited and the variable is unknown inside a procedure.
+By default, when declaring a variable in a program, its scope is limited and the variable is unknown inside a procedure.

     score=0
     sub print_score